WTW-IM/es-components/packages/es-components/src/components/containers/banner/Banner.md

 A `Banner` is static a container that will render any children passed to it.
-It allows customizing the background color and text color.
+It comes in five different types.

 ```jsx
 import Heading from '../heading/Heading';